-DUPIXENT is a prescription medicine used with other asthma medicines for the maintenance treatment of moderate-to-severe eosinophilic or oral steroid dependent asthma in adults and children 6 years of age and older whose asthma is not controlled with their current asthma medicines.
+DUPIXENT is a prescription medicine used with other asthma medicines for the maintenance treatment of moderate-tosevere eosinophilic or oral steroid dependent asthma in adults and children 6 years of age and older whose asthma is not controlled with their current asthma medicines.
 DUPIXENT helps prevent severe asthma attacks (exacerbations) and can improve your breathing.
 DUPIXENT may also help reduce the amount of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing.
-DUPIXENT is not used to treat sudden breathing problems.
+DUPIXENT is not used to relieve sudden breathing problems and will not replace an inhaled rescue medicine.
 It is not known if DUPIXENT is safe and effective in children with asthma under 6 years of age.